Zayhnie/COVID-19-Deaths-And-Vaccinations/README.md

 where location like '%nigeria%' order by 1,2;
 ```
-### Looking at countries with Highest Infection Rates compared to Population
+### Look at countries with Highest Infection Rates compared to Population
 ```mysql
 select location, population, max(total_cases) as HighestInfectionCount, MAX(total_cases/population)*100 as PercentagePopulationInfected from covid_deaths group by location, population order by PercentagePopulationInfected desc;
 ```
-### Showing countries with Highest Death Counts per Population
+### Shows countries with Highest Death Counts per Population
 ```mysql
 select location, max(cast(total_deaths as signed)) as TotalDeathCount from covid_deaths